blakewatson/htmlforpeople/src/13-reusable-html-with-php.md

 Starting off, I recommend what’s called _shared hosting_.
 Long story short, this usually means the service will manage its servers and give you, the customer, a folder on the server where you can upload your files (and usually include access to various services).

 {% aside 'Note' %}
 It’s possible to run PHP on your computer so that you can test your website before uploading it to a server.
-However, it falls outside the scope of this article.
+However, it falls outside the scope of this book.

 The easiest way is probably by using an app like [XAMPP](https://www.apachefriends.org/) or [MAMP](https://www.mamp.info) (what I use).
 You can also [install PHP directly on your system](https://kinsta.com/blog/install-php) and use its [built-in development server](https://www.php.net/manual/en/features.commandline.webserver.php).
 If you’re on a Mac, you probably already have PHP installed.
 {% endaside %}